gbiagini97/SSRI/Sicurezza_web_mobile/swm-project/vault-connector/README.md

 * The first entry of the policy allows a service to:
   * Login via the `create` capability;
   * Retrieve useful information about the token acquired via the APP-Role authentication.
-The ability to access the endpoint is necessary to make the service aware about the token expiration time so that it can perform a leasing renewal by logging in again.
+The `read` capability is necessary to make the service aware about the token expiration time so that it can perform a leasing renewal by logging in again.
 * The second entry of the policy is the actual secret location, that the service needs to read.

 Then submit the policy to the Vault server via: